YingjieQiao/WebScraping/Practices/README.md

 <br />

-Type in the question you want to search and it will automatically downloads all the answers of 100 relavant questions in one txt file.
+Type in the question you want to search on quora and it will automatically downloads all the answers of 100 relavant questions in one txt file.
+The [testfile.txt](https://github.com/YingjieQiao/WebScraping/blob/master/Practices/testfile.txt) here is generated running this [script](https://github.com/YingjieQiao/WebScraping/blob/master/Practices/quoraScraper.py).